 According to Wikipedia, worry stones are “smooth, polished gemstones, usually in the shape of an oval with a thumb-sized indentation, used for relaxation or anxiety relief.
 The smoothness of the stone is most often created naturally by running water.
 The size of a worry stone is often about half the size of a silver dollar coin…”

 Making money from the sale of jewelry was never the goal.
 In fact, making the jewelry was never even the goal.
 What was the goal?
 I suppose I don’t really know, but it’s sort of like this: I remember the way my dog Rosie, who has moved on now, would gnaw at a bone for hours, lost to everything but the visceral pleasure of crunching on a pig’s knuckle.
-The slabs of stone drew me in a similar way.

 A dog “worries at a bone,” we say.
-Funny that this word applies to both a mental state of anxiety and the verb that can also describe what we do (or at least what I do) to banish anxiety.
+Funny that this word worry applies to both a mental state of anxiety and the verb that can also describe what we do (or at least what I do) to banish it.
 Maybe the stones in this gorgeous little bowl are worry stones.
-Yep, maybe that’s what they are.
 A way to calm the spirit.

-A kind of pig’s knuckle to gnaw on.
+A kind of pig’s knuckle.
 The mineral manifestation of prayer.
 A way to feel connected to the earth.
 A way to pay attention.
 A way to show gratitude.